jo-makar/matasano/set3/README.md

 CIPHERTEXT-BYTE XOR KEYSTREAM-BYTE = PLAINTEXT-BYTE (ie, "you don't say!")

-Attack this cryptosystem "Carmen Sandiego" style: guess letters, use expected English language frequence to validate guesses, catch common English trigrams, and so on.
+Attack this cryptosystem "Carmen Sandiego" style: guess letters, use expected English language frequency to validate guesses, catch common English trigrams, and so on.
 Points for automating this, but part of the reason I'm having you do this is that I think this approach is suboptimal.

 # 20. Break fixed-nonce CTR mode using stream cipher analysis